3p3v/rs232_remote_access/README.md

 - [setup_loader](./libs/setup_loader/) implements loading structures from setup file.

 Core and main_modules were split into *_agn and *_impl.
-Classes in *_agn are implementation-agnostic and thanks to that unit-tested.
+Classes in *_agn are implementation-agnostic and thanks to that they have been unit-tested.
-Classes in *_impl depend on the implementation of the device (i.e. Boost.Asio and Paho).
+Classes in *_impl depend on the low-level implementation of the device (i.e. Boost.Asio and Paho).

 ## Building the project
 To build the project, the libraries specified above are needed.